Forrest Fenn Treasure Location

 Background

 In 2010, Forrest Fenn published a poem in his memoir The Thrill of the Chase, which included clues to the location of a million-dollar treasure.
 The hunt ended approximately 10 years later, on June 5, 2020, when Jack Stuef alerted Forrest of the find.
+In December 2022, the chest contents were sold at auction.
+Jack has still not described where the chest was found, and sadly, Forrest has passed away.

 The Solution